LapisPhoenix/WelcomeToPython/welcomeToPython.md

 Firstly, in order to use python, we need to download Python (duh)!
 You can click [here](https://www.python.org/downloads/) for a download link.
 When you're downloading python, make sure to click this button:<br>
 ![screenshot](https://cdn.discordapp.com/attachments/1134759865093464125/1140879586893234216/image.png)

 Secondly, we need to pick our code editor (often called an IDE).
-There are several out there, but I always reccommend two.
+There are several out there, but I always recommend two.
 [Vscodium](https://vscodium.com/) and [Pycharm](https://www.jetbrains.com/pycharm/) Both are free (for Pycharm pick community option), and open source (meaning you can read the code).
 Here are some pros and cons of each:

 ## Vscodium
 ### Pros: